High Voltage Delivery and Distribution for the NEXT-100 Time Projection Chamber: Cathode high voltage feedthrough

 \subsection{Assembly procedure}

 The HVFT assembly requires minimal tooling, as most part matings are accomplished using interference fits.
 The only tool required was a 5/16" hex rod at least {50~cm} long and a threaded rod at least $\sim${30~cm} in length.
-We also produced a special jig for holding the polyethylene sheath vertically and for ease of manipulation, which we refer to as the ``installation tool''.
+We also produced a special ``installation jig'' for holding the polyethylene sheath vertically and for ease of manipulation.
 Several systems are used for temperature control of various part to accomplish cryo-fits, including a double walled dewar filled with liquid nitrogen for cooling and a commercial sous vide immersion heater for warming.
 A diagram illustrating installation steps is shown in Fig.~\ref{fig:HVFTassy}.

 Prior to assembly, all pieces were cleaned by wiping down with ethanol and allowed to dry.
 The insulating HDPE sheath is placed inside a plastic bag and then submerged in a water bath warmed to $65^{\circ}$C using the immersion heater.
 The plastic bag keeps water from entering the polyethylene inner cavity and impeding the installation, as trapped water will not compress and will inhibit the interference fit.
 While the water is heating, the threaded rod is affixed to the wide end of the copper pin.
 After the insulator has come to temperature for 30~minutes the pin can be placed into the warmed and now expanded insulating tube from the short cone end as shown in Fig. \ref{fig:HVFTassy}.
 The assembly is then allowed to return to room temperature.